J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h3>Stage 6 - Wait for input (password) to be received and compare it against the correct password string</h3>

 For this step, we will define a password and then load that password into a register and compare the string with whatever is passed back from the incoming connection.
 We define the password with "db" or data byte so as to allocate some space, and fill it with a string.
 We will fetch this string using the RIP Relative Addressing method only available in 64-bit Assembly.
-Relative addressing will compute the address of the pass variable relative to the RIP (instruction pointer) and we can then just load this variable by using the ```nasm rel pass``` notation.
+Relative addressing will compute the address of the pass variable relative to the RIP (instruction pointer) and we can then just load this variable by using the ```rel pass``` notation.

 ```c
 read(new_sock, buf, 16);